 Forgo the temptation to settle for good.
 Relentlessly pursue the great.

 What might have been fascinating at one time can soon become unremarkable.
 Crayola’s first contest to name a color drew two million entries in 1993.
 But without changing the format, participation soon dwindled to a measly 25,000 entries.
 Now, it’s irrelevant.

 What are the old stand-by ways you seek to earn attention– the ones that may have worked at one time?
 Are they starting to become old and dusty?

 Mishaps are inherent to the innovation process.
 Learn and improve with every single one.

 Jobs said, “Sometimes when you innovate, you make mistakes.
 It is best to admit them quickly, and get on with improving your other innovations.”

-Musk agrees: "There's a silly notion that failure's not an option at NASA.
+Elon Musk has an interesting take on this: “There’s a silly notion that failure’s not an option at NASA.
 Failure is an option here.
-If things are not failing, then you're not innovating enough."
+If things are not failing, then you’re not innovating enough.”

 The bigger, the more revolutionary the idea, the greater its potential for dying an excruciating death at some point along the way.